-According to the data of Eurostat, Lithuanian cultural sector employs more women than men, but women earn 10–12 per cent less than men.
+According to the data of Eurostat, the Lithuanian cultural sector employs more women than men, but women earn 10–12% less than men.

-Table 6: Number of women and men (in persons) and their average earnings (monthly, EUR) in art, entertainment and leisure organisations of public sector in 2014–2018
+Table 6: Number of employees (in persons) and their average earnings (annual gross, EUR) in art, entertainment and the leisure organisation sector in 2016–2020

 In Lithuania, the UN Convention on the Rights of Persons with Disabilities has been in force since 2010.
 The Ministry of Social Security and Labour of the Republic of Lithuania is responsible for the implementation of the Convention.